-In order that you can return to Birmingham with the necessary skills and knowledge to successfully rejoin your MSci cohort for the fourth year, you will also undertake distance-learning exercises covering core Year 3 material in inorganic, organic and physical chemistry.
+In order that you can return to Birmingham with the necessary skills and knowledge to successfully rejoin your MSci cohort for the fourth year, you will also undertake 30 credits of distance-learning modules covering core Year 3 material in inorganic, organic and physical chemistry.

 Significant flexibility in this, your final, year, means you can specialise in a particular sub-discipline should you wish.
 You will choose from a range of courses that reflect the state-of-the-art of the discipline, which not only allows us to showcase the cutting-edge research interests of the School but also ensures that you are aware of the latest challenges in this rapidly advancing subject.

-Progression requirements: In recognition of the challenging nature of the final two years of this course, we require you to achieve minimum overall year marks in Years 1 and 2 of 60% and pass all of the core modules to remain on this programme.
+In recognition of the challenging nature of the final two years of this course, we require you to achieve minimum overall year marks in Years 1 and 2 of 60% and pass all of the core modules to remain on this programme.